Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - The instance cannot be started again

 **Explanation:**
-"Instance Store data persists" is incorrect.
+Instance Store data persists is incorrect.
 Instance Store is ephemeral.
-"Instance Store data is lost" is correct.
+Instance Store data is lost is correct.
 Stopping or terminating the instance wipes the instance store data.
-"EBS volumes detach automatically" is incorrect.
+EBS volumes detach automatically is incorrect.
 Stopping does not detach EBS unless done manually.
-"The instance cannot be started again" is incorrect.
+The instance cannot be started again is incorrect.
 Instances can be restarted, but data is gone.

 ---